ArandomHitman/DiagnosticOS/README.md

 # DiagnosticOS

-Welcome to the DiagnosticOS documentation!
+Welcome to the DiagnosticOS documentation page!

+Everything you see here is currently incomplete and subject to change, as the kernel still needs to be properly implemented and tested.

 ## Table of Contents